What is Extreme Global Poverty?

-Malnutrition is the underlying cause of death for at least 3 million children under the age of 5 per year.
+Malnutrition is the underlying cause of death for at least 3.1 million children under the age of 5 per year.
+Help us end global hunger.

 Action we're taking:

-As a grassroots movement, we work to raise awareness and funds around the issues of extreme poverty, and specifically those related to the Millennium Development Goals.
+As a grassroots movement, we work to raise awareness and funds around the issues of extreme poverty, and specifically those related to the Sustainable Development Goals.
 Through a thorough vetting process, we select partners for projects on the ground that are community-led, backed by solid data, and sustainable in their approach.
 This is a grassroots effort that is made possible by thousands of individuals that donate their one day's wages, or other small amounts, and by those that pledge their birthdays to raise funds for a specific issue.

 In short, we invest in people and communities, and we seek to inspire people to see themselves as everyday philanthropists.